Finning techniques: Dolphin kick

 Dolphin kick is the technique where both legs are moved up and down together, and may be done with paired fins or a monofin, which has foot pockets for both feet attached to a single wide blade.
-Monofins are used almost exclusively by competitive freedivers and finswimmers as they provide greater propulsive thrust for a given energy input, but are relatively poor for maneuvering.
 Maximum transfer of power from the swimmer to the fin requires a close fit which prevents relative movement between foot and fin.
 This is less critical for divers with a breathing gas supply.
 The dolphin kick is the only technique that applies to the monofin.
 Dolphin kick can also be used with paired fins (bifins), but does not reach the same level of efficiency.
 Nevertheless, it is a powerful technique and capable of producing high thrust, but this high thrust has a high energy cost when applied by sub-optimal fins and to high-drag scuba diving equipment, so it is often only used for short bursts by scuba divers.
 The muscle groups used for high efficiency dolphin kick technique are different from those used for other finning techniques.
 Efficient dolphin kick relies to a large extent on abdominal and back muscles, which are not used much in the other kicks.
 The efficiency of this style is also improved by extending the arms in front of the swimmer and tucking the head down for reduced drag.